spiritphyz/AWS-Serverless-Guides/guides/Setting-Up-IAM-Identities-for-CLI.md

 # Using AWS CLI with stored credentials
 Store your AWS credentials on your local machine for the CLI tools to authenticate to your company's AWS resources.
 Group and individual privileges are managed in Identity and Access Management.

+You should configure groups and users to have compartmentalized access.
+If keys are compromised, the scope of damage will be limited by the narrow scope of the user or its group.

 ## Create a group with limited admin privileges
 For the purposes of this guide, "devteam" will represent the group for individual developers that has shared privileges.
 This group will have administrative policies to manage S3 and CloudFront.
 1. Log into the management console, [search for IAM](https://console.aws.amazon.com/iam/home)